ZettaScaleLabs/zenoh-flow-cxx/README.md

 1. generating the header and source files bridging Rust and C++,
 2. generating the shared library.

-Two separate CMake files are provided in order to accomplish both tasks.
+A single CMake file is provided in order to accomplish both tasks.

 ### Requirements